-10.The AMF transfers the N2 message received in step 9 to the SMF via the Nsmf_PDUSession_UpdateSMContext service operation.
+11.The AMF transfers the N2 message received in step 9 to the SMF via the Nsmf_PDUSession_UpdateSMContext service operation.

-The SMF removes the UE from the MBS Session
+The SMF removes the UE from the MBS Session.
+In addition, if dedicated QoS flow is used for the unicast transfer of the multicast data, the SMF also removes the unicast QoS flow information associated with the indicated MBS session form the UE SM context.

-11.If the UE is the last UE in this RAN node for this MBS session, the NG-RAN release MBS session between NG-RAN and MB-UPF.
+12.If the UE is the last UE in this RAN node for this MBS session, the NG-RAN release MBS session between NG-RAN and MB-UPF.